 Check the corporate tax rates for the NetherlandsCheck the rates for corporate tax for 2020 and the years before (in Dutch).

 Use tax schemesMake use of tax reduction schemes.
 They allow you to deduct a sum from your taxable profit.
 That way, you pay less taxes.
 Examples of tax deduction schemes are the KIA, EIA and MIA.

-The Corporate Tax Act has changed per 1 January 2019, in the following areas:
+The Corporate Tax Act has changed per 1 January 2020:

-On Prinsjesdag (Budget Day) 2019, the Ministry of Finance announced that from 1 January 2020, it will no longer be possible to deduct administrative fines from your income tax or corporate income tax.
-As an employer, you will no longer be allowed to deduct compensations you give your employees for administrative fines.
-This change in law will probably come into effect on 1 January 2020, subject to its acceptance by the upper and lower houses of parliament.
+It is no longer possible to deduct administrative penalties from your income tax or corporate income tax.
+As an employer, you are no longer allowed to deduct compensations you give your employees for administrative penalties.

 No tax rate reduction in 2020

 - If you make a profit with innovative activities, the profit is exempt from corporate income tax.
 As of 1 January 2021, the innovation box tariff will increase from 7% to 9%.